EDUCBA Logo

 Introduction of T-SQL String Functions

-Almost all the web/desktop application needs a persistence layer to store the necessary information.
-Most of the application leverages database management system which stores data in a structured manner (unlike Mongo DB) like MySQL, SQL Server, Sybase, Postgres and other database systems developed by tech giants like Oracle, IBM, and Microsoft.
-All these RDBMS products utilize one common language which is SQL (Structured Query Language).
-Later these vendors developed their own database language by extending the capability of the SQL language.
+Almost all web/desktop application needs a persistence layer to store the necessary information.
+Most of the application leverages database management system which stores data in a structured manner (unlike Mongo DB) like MySQL, SQL Server, Sybase, Postgres, and other database systems developed by tech giants like Oracle, IBM, and Microsoft.
+All these RDBMS products utilize one common language, which is SQL (Structured Query Language).
+Later these vendors developed their database language by extending the capability of the SQL language.
 T-SQL String Functions is one such language developed by Microsoft.

 Let’s get started

-Now that you have got a gist of what T-SQL, let’s get started.
-Let’s have a look at some of the useful built-in SQL functions available in the T-SQL.
+Now that you know what T-SQL is, let’s get started.
+Let’s look at some useful built-in SQL functions in T-SQL.

 T-SQL String Functions